RebornBeat/Tucklet/README.md

    throughput.
 3. **Integrated Charm Enclosure:** The parametric mechanical design that integrates a battery, antenna, storage, and thermal management into an AirTag-class envelope.

-**Note on Patents:** This license covers the *artistic and functional design files* (Copyright).
-It prevents others from copying your PCB layouts or manufacturing your exact design commercially.
-It does not prevent others from independently inventing similar circuits (which would require a Patent).
-However, by publishing these designs under a Non-Commercial license, you ensure that no one can legally clone the *Tucklet hardware* for sale without your permission.

 ---